tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-28-Major-Minor-Updates.md

 - Added support for pressing space to continue dialogue and 1-5 keys for dialogue choice.<br />
 - Added a toggle button to save login information on the login screen.<br />
 - Added an option to gamble gold with party pete in the falador party room.<br />
+- Added automatic lost-bet drop parties.
+Half of all lost wagers go into the drop chest.<br />

  ...more coming soon